How can a company use my data?

 - An Article 21 notice should stop email and phone calls though.

-- Telephone Preference Service (TPS): Marketers legally can't make unsolicited sales calls to any number registered with the TPS.
-But registration with the TPS won't override any specific consents you may have given.
+- Telephone Preference Service (TPS): Marketers legally can't make unsolicited sales calls to any number registered with the TPS unless they have your permission - registration with the TPS won't override any specific consents you may have given.

 How do I make an Article 21 notice?